 Now knowing that intimacy and union with the Father was paramount to Jesus life and message we can now approach the big question.
 What happened on the cross?
 Was Jesus trust proven false?
 Was God with Jesus the whole time up to the one point He needed Him most?
 If God never leaves Jesus, then why did He say, "My God, My God, why have you forsaken me?"

 The first thing we need to realize is that Jesus was quoting Psalm 22!
 The bible wasn't divided into chapters and verses back then like it is today.
 In order to reference a portion of scripture, teachers would state the first line!
-Today we have the Top 40 songs of 2016, and many people will recognize those songs just by hearing the first line.
-In the same way there were certain Messianic scriptures in that day that were in the 'Top List'.
+Today we have the Top 40 songs of 2016, and many people will recognize those songs just by hearing the opening chords.
+In the same way there were certain Messianic scriptures in that day that would have made the 'Top List'.
 Many Jewish people would have recognized and even memorized these texts pointing to the Messiah.
-Psalm 22 would have more than likely made this 'Top List' so when Jesus spoke out on the cross, 'My God my God...'
-Psalm 22 would have started to run through their minds.
-Whether Jesus knew He was fulfilling the scriptures by saying this, or if He was just expressing how He was feeling, we need to follow along with the Psalm.
+Psalm 22, a song in itself, would have more than likely made this 'Top List'.
+So when Jesus spoke out on the cross, 'My God my God...'
+Psalm 22 would have started to run through many of the Jewish people's minds.
+Whether Jesus knew He was fulfilling the scriptures by saying this, or if He was just expressing how He was feeling, we need to follow along with the Psalm in order to understand what is going on.

 "My God, my God, why have you forsaken me?
 Why are you so far from saving me, so far from my cries of anguish?
 My God, I cry out by day, but you do not answer, by night, but I find no rest (1-2)."